Our mini-moon in Cornwall

 Honestly, Cornwall gave us some of the best meals we've ever tasted; it's as if people there actually care about every single thing they put on the plate.
 Whether it's a humble chippy, a street vendor or a high end restaurant, there's a real purpose to the food here, and I'm not just talking about Cornish pasties.
 We had way too many meals to list, but I definitely have to share info on:

-The amazing Cornish cream tea that we had at The Waymarker - go for the crab salad and then choose the cream tea with cinnamon and sultana scones, and tip generously; the staff and owner are lovely
+The amazing Cornish cream tea that we had at The Waymarker - go for the crab salad and then choose the cream tea with cinnamon and sultana scones, and tip generously; the staff and owner are lovely.

 Brekkie at Good Vibes Cafe - chilled atmosphere, nice wait staff and good veggie/vegan options, alongside a really good matcha latte and UH-mazing cakes, including the strawberry and black pepper flapjack.